google/dorusu-js/README.md

 The result should be an rpc client and server with an intuitive surface that is easy to learn due to its similarity to existing node.js code.
-I.e, most of the API should already be familiar to developers, and important new rpc features like streaming requests and response are available as minor deltas that are easily understood.
+I.e, most of the API should already be familiar to developers, and important new rpc features like streaming requests and responses are available as minor deltas that are easily understood.

 [HTTP2 API]:https://github.com/molnarg/node-http